dogui7/notesolvers/README.md

   cd backend
   npm run setup
 ```

+ - then open the localhost that vite says in the console

   If you already used the "setup" command and need to run the project again, use:

 ```bash